110-kenichi/mame/README.md

 *** Changes ***

+3.2.0.0 Added the SAM is a TTS software.
 3.1.1.0 Supported converting words to allophones for the SP0256 Chip.
 3.1.0.0 Added SP0256 Chip.
 3.0.0.0 Added TMS5220 Chip and preset voices.